-1st Texas Infantry Square Flag Made of Heavy Cotton Fabric
+1st Texas Infantry ANV Style 12-Star Battle Flag – Heavy Sewn Cotton

 This is a fully embroidered and sewn cotton flag.
 Cotton flags feature a heavy, luxurious look and feel.
 They are commonly used indoors because of their old-world, hand-crafted appearance.
 This flag is intended for indoor display or temporary outdoor special event/parade use only as it is not suitable for prolonged exposure to the outdoor elements.
 Cotton flags are also suitable for tea-staining and/or framing and hanging indoors.